Back to Library

 }}];

 If your test lead submitted "demo", "linkedin", and "es", the Code node will output a clean array: ["hot-lead-demo", "paid-social", "spanish-lead"].
 This array is infinitely scalable; you can add 10 more criteria to the JavaScript without ever cluttering your visual canvas.
+Notice we are also passing through linkedin_url — this is the critical handoff data that Phase 6 will consume.

 n8n lead scoring automation workflow with IF nodes and Code tag builder by Alfaz Mahmud Rizve for Brevo segmentation at whoisalfaz.me.Click to expand